matschaffer/matschaffer.com/tech/_posts/2012-07-20-mashion-pairing-rig.md

 ---
 layout: post
 title: Mashion's Pairing Rig
+abstract: Want to pair program?
+Here's how we do it at Mashion including all of our different experiments and what you'll need to buy to set it up for yourself.
 ---

 Here at Mashion, we pair program a lot.
 We've been iterating through a handful of pairing setups and have finally settled on what I'm happy to call a masterpiece.
 But first, a little bit about how we got there.